CondeNast/recipe_plugin/plugin/readme.txt

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==
+2.5 Bugfix Release

+* Fixes problem of not properly opening recipe dialog in separate window on some sites
+* Documentation updates for new editing method

 2.4 Editor Upgrade, Performance and Bugfix Release